emaste/CIS-Benchmark/SSH Benchmarks.markdown

 #### Audit:
-Run the following command and verify Uid is 0/root and and Gid is 0/root.
-Ensure group and other do not have permissions
+Run the following command and verify the owner and group ID are set to root and operator.
+The permissions should also be restricted to owner read/write only.

 <pre><code># ls -l ~/.ssh/id_rsa
 -rw------- 1 root wheel [date and time] /root/.ssh/id_rsa